University of Northwestern – St. Paul: History

 The predecessor to the current university was first established in 1902 as the "Northwestern Bible and Missionary Training School" by William Bell Riley, a pastor at First Baptist Church of Minneapolis.
+In October 1922, the school sponsored a lecture at the State Theater by William Jennings Bryan, who attacked science and scientists.
+This lecture would kickstart the anti-evolution movement in Minnesota.

 In 1935, the school opened the Northwestern Evangelical Seminary.
 The College of Liberal Arts was added in 1944.
 In the late 1940s and early 1950s, the three schools were commonly known together as "The Northwestern Schools".

 In 1951, the Bible school was rebranded as a Bible college and offered baccalaureate degrees alongside the college of liberal arts.
 In 1956, the seminary was closed, and the Bible college was subsumed into liberal arts college, renaming it "Northwestern College".
 The school closed from 1966 to 1972 after failing to earn accreditation from the North Central Association, although it was eventually able to reopen after the purchase of the former Nazareth Hall Preparatory Seminary from the Archdiocese of Saint Paul and Minneapolis and the sale of its former campus in Loring Park.
 Accreditation was finally received in 1978.
 In 2013, Northwestern College was reorganized as a university under the current name "University of Northwestern – St. Paul".

 UNW also owns a chain of radio stations across the Midwest and Eastern United States, broadcasting listener-supported Christian music and teaching programs.
 Noted evangelist Billy Graham served as the school's second president from 1948 to 1952.

-The university was granted an exemption to Title IX in 2016 which allows it to legally discriminate against LGBT students for religious reasons.
-Although being an LGBT person does not in itself preclude admission to the university, the admitted student is still expected to abide by the Declaration of Christian Community (DCC) that all students are required to sign, which includes provisions against homosexual behavior or relationships.

 Academics

-The University of Northwestern offers over 50 areas of study, 6 of which are through its Adult Undergraduate Program.
-Northwestern offers five master's degrees.
+The University of Northwestern offers over 50 areas of study, including offerings undergraduate programs, graduate programs, and adult education.

 The Graduate Studies program offers the following graduate degrees: